Hydration Break (World Cup 2026 Football Song)

-Hydration Break is a comedic FootyTracks hype-rap about the most-Googled quirk of the 2026 World Cup: the mandatory water breaks.
-Riding the euphoric, no-singing energy of the channel's biggest hits, it treats a momentum-killing three-minute pause like the greatest moment in sport, then lands the very English punchline: forget the goal, it's time for tea.
+Hydration Break is the World Cup 2026 hydration break song: a comedic hype-rap about FIFA's mandatory water breaks, with full lyrics and the tea punchline.
+A euphoric FootyTracks rap with no singing, it treats a momentum-killing three-minute pause like the greatest moment in sport, then lands the very English payoff: forget the goal, it's time for tea.
 The facts are real.
 For the first time ever, FIFA has made hydration breaks mandatory in all 104 matches, stopping the game 22 minutes into each half regardless of the weather, at a tournament co-hosted across the USA, Canada and Mexico that could be the hottest World Cup in history.
 Critics say it changes the identity of football and turns the game into four quarters.
-The tea is the comedic English framing, made for the fans who turned "hydration break world cup" and "did England drink tea during the hydration break" into breakout searches.
+The tea is the comedic English framing, not a claimed event.

 Lyrics